-1. INTRODUCTION
+1. Introduction

-This article has two main purposes.
-Firstly, to develop a natural algebraic formalism that gives a common refinement of the theory of 'hermitian modules' and 'hermitian class groups' described by Fröhlich in [22] and of the theory of 'metrised modules' and complexes and 'arithmetic classgroups' introduced by Chinburg, Pappas and Taylor in [16] and, secondly, to show that this refined theory gives new insight on the arithmetic properties of wildly ramified Galois-Gauss sums.
+This article has essentially two main purposes.
+Firstly, we shall use techniques of relative algebraic K-theory to develop a natural, and very general, algebraic formalism that gives a common, and strong, refinement of the theory of 'hermitian modules' and 'hermitian class groups' described by Fröhlich in [23] and of the theory of 'metrised modules and complexes' and 'arithmetic classgroups' introduced by Chinburg, Pappas and Taylor in [17].

+Secondly, as a first concrete application of this refined theory, we shall show that it gives considerable new insight on the detailed arithmetic properties of a natural class of wildly ramified Galois-Gauss sums.

-To give a few more details we fix a finite group Γ and recall that an hermitian Γ -module is a pair comprising a finitely generated projective Γ -module together with a non-degenerate Γ -invariant pairing on this module.
-Fröhlich showed that such modules are naturally classified by a 'discriminant' invariant that lies in the Hermitian classgroup $\text{HCl}(\Gamma)$ of Γ and is defined in terms of idelic-valued functions on the ring R{Γ} of \mathbb{Q}^c -valued virtual characters of Γ .
+To give a few more details we fix a finite group Γ and recall that a hermitian Γ -module is a pair comprising a finitely generated projective Γ -module together with a non-degenerate Γ -invariant pairing on this module.
+Fröhlich showed that such modules are naturally classified by a 'discriminant' invariant that lies in the hermitian classgroup $\mathrm{HCl}(\Gamma)$ of Γ and is defined in terms of idelic-valued functions on the ring R{Γ} of \mathbb{Q}^c -valued virtual characters of Γ .

-This theory was developed with arithmetic applications in mind since for any tamely ramified Galois extension of number fields L/K with $\operatorname{Gal}(L/K) = \Gamma$ the ring of algebraic integers of L constitutes an hermitian Γ -module when endowed with its natural trace pairing.
-In this setting, Fröhlich conjectured, and Cassou-Noguès and Taylor subsequently proved ([13]), that the corresponding discriminant element uniquely characterises the Artin root numbers of irreducible complex symplectic characters of Γ .
-The latter result is commonly regarded as the highlight of classical 'Galois module theory', as had been developed in the 1970's and 1980's (for more details see [22])
+This theory was developed with arithmetic applications in mind since for any tamely ramified Galois extension of number fields L/K with $\operatorname{Gal}(L/K) = \Gamma$ the ring of algebraic integers of L constitutes a hermitian Γ -module when endowed with its natural trace pairing.
+In this setting, Fröhlich conjectured, and Cassou-Noguès and Taylor subsequently proved ([14]), that the corresponding discriminant element uniquely characterises the Artin root numbers of irreducible complex symplectic characters of Γ .
+The latter result is commonly regarded as the highlight of classical 'Galois module theory', as had been developed in the 1970's and 1980's (for more details see [23])